South Tyrol wine: History

 Findings of seeds dating back to the Iron Age (Stufels near Brixen) and archaeological findings dating back to 400 BC witness that winegrowing was practised in South Tyrol already 3,000 years ago.
 Probably the earliest sources date back to before the Romans and to the wine produced by the Rhaetian.

 Cato the Elder in his De agri cultura highlighted the Rhaetian wine, before the territory was conquered by the Romans.
-During the Roman Empire flourished the wine production in what is now southern Alto Adige and were created the Lagrein, Schiava and Teroldego grape varieties.
+During the Roman Empire, wine production flourished in what is now southern Alto Adige and the Lagrein, Schiava and Teroldego grape varieties were created.

 In 720 AD, under the commissioner Corbinio, first bishop of Freising, vineyards landed in Burggrafenamt.
 From the twelfth century the monasteries in southern Germania and the aristocrats incentive the winemaking.

 In the late Middle Ages and during the Habsburg monarchy the production of wine in the south Tyrolean wineries flourished.
 The wine production and sale developed thanks to the activity of the families of winemakers from the nineteenth century and thanks to the cooperatives since the twentieth century.
 In the twentieth century there were several critical periods: first due to the phylloxera and then in the First Post-war with the breakdown of the traditional markets (Austria, Hungary, Bavaria) with the initial fascist repression (as well as during the Second Post-war).
 In the 1930s there was a huge development of the wine industry in Alto Adige, but it was blocked by WW2.

 However with the mass production, the Italian wine industry consolidated from the 1950s until the 1980s.
 In the 1980s there was a deep crisis of the sales channels most common at the times, especially the sale of wine in tanks in Switzerland.
 Cellars changed their sales strategy.
 More quality wines were produced; quantity moved to the background and nowadays it hasn't value any longer.
 Decisive for the winemaking in South Tyrol was 1971, when people returned to the division and classification of wine zones according to the PDO rules.
 The quality production, pursued up until now since 20 years, as well as the spread of the bottling in bottles of 0,75 litres have earned this small wine area an excellent reputation.
 This is especially true for white wines in Italy, but also for the wine experts in the international markets.

 The South Tyrolean Wine Museum in Kaltern offers an overview of the history and the traditional grape cultivation methods in South Tyrol.
 Since 1964 has been created the Wine way, a famous tourism attraction that stretches from Merano to Salorno in southern Alto Adige.